In a Nutshell:

 The quad rollers are superb because they do such a great job of mimicking the feel of human hands.

-The massage this chair is capable of rendering really does feel a lot like the massage you get when you pay a visit to your local chiropractor.
+The massage this chair is capable of rendering really does feel a lot like the massage you get when you visit your local chiropractor.

-The L-Track is similarly outstanding because it allows the rollers to start at your neck, travel down the length of your back, then turn, moving under the seat so they can massage your glutes and the backs of your thighs.
+The L-Track is similarly outstanding because it allows the rollers to start at your neck, travel down the length of your back, and then turn, moving under the seat to massage your glutes and the backs of your thighs.

-About the only shortcoming to be aware of where the bones of the chair are concerned is the fact that the Champ does not feature a 3D track, which means that the rollers only move in two dimensions (x- and y-, up and down, left and right).
+The only shortcoming to be aware of where the bones of the chair are concerned is that the Champ does not feature a 3D track, which means that the rollers only move in two dimensions (x- and y-, up and down, left and right).

-That’s not at all uncommon in entry-level chairs, but 3D models will give you a massage that’s slightly higher in quality and much closer to a deep tissue massage.
+That’s not uncommon in entry-level chairs, but 3D models will give you a slightly higher quality massage and much closer to a deep tissue massage.

 Body Scanning Tech Included

-Most of the massage chairs sold today offer body scanning tech, so it’s no great surprise to see it included here.
+Most massage chairs sold today offer body scanning technology, so it’s no surprise that it’s included here.

 Osaki OS Champ with dark brown faux leather upholstery, black exterior, and an illustration of the body's pressure points

-The technology works by taking a quick scan of your body before your massage begins then quietly repositioning the rollers so that they hit your pressure points precisely, ensuring you get an exceptional massage every time you use the chair.
+The technology works by taking a quick scan of your body before your massage begins and quietly repositioning the rollers so that they hit your pressure points precisely, ensuring an exceptional massage every time you use the chair.

 Even better, Osaki’s body scanning tech is excellent, and in practice, you’ll find that it gets the rollers exactly where you want them about 98% of the time.
-On the rare occasions when the rollers aren’t positioned exactly where you want them, you’ll find manual controls on the remote that allow you to tweak the position of the rollers, so they hit exactly where you want.
+On the rare occasions when the rollers aren’t positioned exactly where you want them, you’ll find manual controls on the remote that allow you to tweak the position of the rollers so they hit exactly where you want them.

-The combination of those two things provides a powerful one-two punch that virtually guarantees that you’ll get the best massage this chair is capable of delivering.
+The combination of those two things provides a powerful one-two punch that virtually guarantees you’ll get the best massage this chair can deliver.

 Surprising Massage Options On Offer

-This isn’t the strongest component of our Osaki OS Champ review, but it’s not awful either.
-As an entry-level chair, we weren’t expecting too much on this front.
+This isn’t the strongest component of our Osaki OS Champ review, but it’s not awful, either.
+As an entry-level chair, we weren’t expecting much on this front.
 And sure enough, the Champ delivers what we’d consider to be the lowest common denominator.

 Osaki OS Champ with beige faux leather upholstery, brown exterior, and an illustration of the chair's preprogrammed options